PapiLer/Reforestation/README.md

-## They tried to make a diamond shaped like a duck.
-It quacked under the pressure.
+## Q: What did the spaghetti say to the other spaghetti?
+## A: Pasta la vista, baby!